moule-group/dftb-INS-simulation/README.md

 It will automatically find the structure file in the folder(POSCAR, /*.gen)

-There are three modes,
+There are 5 modes,
-* relax: Relax crystal structures
+* 1-relax: Relax crystal structures
-* phonons: Create finite displacement structure files and put into separate folders.
+* 2-phonons: Create finite displacement structure files and put into separate folders.
-* force: Single point energy calculation and extract force by using DFTB, this step is for getting phonons with phonopy.
+* 3-force: Single point energy calculation and extract force by using DFTB, this step is for getting phonons with phonopy.
+* 4-md: DFTB-MD simulation
+* 5-restart_md: Restart DFTB-MD simulation if necessary

 ### relax
 ```
 python dftb.py -m relax